Glyoxal: Biochemistry

 Glycation often entails the modification of the guanidine group of arginine residues with glyoxal (R = H), methylglyoxal (R = Me), and 3-deoxyglucosone, which arise from the metabolism of high-carbohydrate diets.
 Thus modified, these proteins contribute to complications from diabetes.

 Advanced glycation end-products (AGEs) are proteins or lipids that become glycated as the result of a high-sugar diet.
 They are a bio-marker implicated in aging and the development, or worsening, of many degenerative diseases, such as diabetes, atherosclerosis, chronic kidney disease, and Alzheimer's disease.

 Guanine bases in DNA can undergo non-enzymatic glycation by glyoxal to form glyoxal-guanine adducts.
 These adducts may then produce DNA crosslinks.
 Glycation of DNA may also lead to mutation, breaks in DNA and cytotoxicity.
 In humans, glyoxal-glycated nucleotides can be repaired by the protein DJ-1 also known as Park7.

 Applications

 Coated paper and textile finishes use large amounts of glyoxal as a crosslinker for starch-based formulations.
 It condenses with urea to afford 4,5-dihydroxy-2-imidazolidinone, which further reacts with formaldehyde to give the bis(hydroxymethyl) derivative dimethylol ethylene urea, which is used for wrinkle-resistant chemical treatments of clothing, i.e. permanent press.

 Glyoxal is used as a solubilizer and cross-linking agent in polymer chemistry.

 Glyoxal is a valuable building block in organic synthesis, especially in the synthesis of heterocycles such as imidazoles.
 A convenient form of the reagent for use in the laboratory is its bis(hemiacetal) with ethylene glycol, 1,4-dioxane-2,3-diol.
 This compound is commercially available.

 Glyoxal solutions can also be used as a fixative for histology, that is, a method of preserving cells for examining them under a microscope.

+Structure

+As a gas, glyoxal exists as a monomer.
+In solution and in the absence of hydroxyl-containing species, glyoxal converts to a white polymer of unknown structure.